sensible-ki/sensible-ki.github.io/content/en/Overview/Software_Measures/_index.md

 <details><summary><strong>Usage</strong></summary><p style="margin-top: 12px;">
 Usually, anomaly detection is applied to improve the robustness of neural networks by using a second neural network that detects and removes critical inputs.
 This method requires additional computing resources.
-As an alternative to protecting the robustness, anomaly detection can be used to improve the privacy protection of training data in ML.
+As an alternative to protecting the robustness and <b>integrity</b>, anomaly detection can be used to improve the <b>privacy</b> protection of training data in ML.
 Thus, membership inference attacks can be used to remove highly vulnerable data from the training dataset.
 </p></details>

 <br>